octue/meeting-time/README.md

-# meeting-time
+# Meeting Time

-A page allowing people to arrange a good time for recurring meetings.
+Find the best time to have a recurring meeting